mail us | mail this page

 ASCII

 ISO 646 is encoded as an 8 bit field but only uses the 7 bits 00 to 7F (0 to 127 decimal).
-Almost all other character codes contain ISO 646 as a base.
 ISO 646 is the same as IRA5 (IA5) and ASCII.
-It also forms the first 128 values in ISO 8859-1 (Latin-1), Unicode and ISO 10646 (UCS).
+The character values are the same as the first 128 entries in ISO 8859-1 (Latin-1), ISO 8859-15 (Latin-9) and CP1252.
+The first 128 characters in Unicode and ISO 10646 (UCS) are the same but the character encoding is different.

-ISO 8859-1 ISO 8859-1 Latin-1 ISO 8859-1 is part of a large family (ISO 8859-1 to 8859-16) is encoded as an 8 bit field and uses all 8 bits 00 to FF (0 to 255 decimal).
-It forms the first 128 values in IRA5, ISO 646, US-ASCII, ISO 8559-15 (Latin-1), Unicode and ISO 10646 (UCS).
+ISO 8859-1 ISO 8859-1 Latin-1 ISO 8859-1 is part of a large family (ISO 8859-1 to 8859-16) and is encoded as an 8 bit field which uses all 8 bits 00 to FF (0 to 255 decimal).
+The first 128 character values are the same as IRA5, ISO 646, ASCII, ISO 8859-15 (Latin-9) and CP1252.
+The first 128 characters in Unicode and ISO 10646 (UCS) are the same but the character encoding is different.

-ISO 8859-15 ISO 8859-15 Latin-9 ISO 8859-15 is part of a large family (ISO 8859-1 to 8859-16) is encoded as an 8 bit field and uses all 8 bits 00 to FF (0 to 255 decimal).
+ISO 8859-15 ISO 8859-15 Latin-9 ISO 8859-15 is part of a large family (ISO 8859-1 to 8859-16) and is encoded as an 8 bit field which uses all 8 bits 00 to FF (0 to 255 decimal).
 It differs from 8859-1 by 8 changes including the euro symbol.
-It forms the first 128 values in IRA5, ISO 646, US-ASCII, ISO 8559-1 (Latin-9), Unicode and ISO 10646 (UCS).
+The first 128 character values are the same as IRA5, ISO 646, ASCII, ISO 8859-1 (Latin-1) and CP1252.
+The first 128 characters in Unicode and ISO 10646 (UCS) are the same but the character encoding is different.

 Unicode Unicode Consortium - Unicode (currently version 3.0).
 From version 1.1 is fully compatible with ISO 10646.

-CP1252 RFC RFC 2781 - Microsoft's version of ISO 8859-1.
+CP1252 Microsoft code page 1252 Microsoft's version of ISO 8859-1.
 There are 27 differences from 8859-1 (it includes the euro) - all in range x80 - x9F.
-The first 128 values are the same as those of IRA5, ISO 646, US-ASCII ISO 8559-1 (Latin-1) & -15 (Latin-9), Unicode and ISO 10646 (UCS).
+8 bit encoding.
+The first 128 character values are the same as IRA5, ISO 646, ASCII, ISO 8859-1 (Latin-1) and ISO 8859-15 (Latin-9).
+The first 128 characters in Unicode and ISO 10646 (UCS) are the same but the character encoding is different.

 Transformations